Twisted Alexander Polynomials and Fibered Classes in Ribbon Homology Cobordisms: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Ian Agol for helpful discussions and feedback, and I was partially supported by the Simons Investigator grant \#376200.
+I would like to thank Ian Agol for many helpful discussions and feedback.
+I'd like to thank Qiuyu Ren for comments and a strengthening of Theorem~\ref{thm:fibered}.
+I would also like to thank Jianru Duan for pointing out an error in the first draft.
+I was partially supported by the Simons Investigator grant \#376200.
 I'm also grateful to SL Math for providing facilities to discuss and think about this work.